jon-taffer/joker-poker-wainwright/README.md

 #### __VERY IMPORTANT THIS IS ONLY PRE BONUS GAME, BUT IDEAS ARE ENDLESS__

-Bonus game could be compared maybe with the classic "money bag" respin feature like in [this example](https://www.youtube.com/watch?v=N5kBoTXeCSk).
-As hitting jokers will continue the feature

 #### from the makers of: Age of David
 [![Alt text](ageofdavid.png)](https://streamable.com/4zpzzy)